mcwalrus/go-sentinel/README.md

 }
 ```

-Note, duration metrics will not be exported unless `WithHistogramMetrics()` is set.
+Note, duration metrics will not be exported unless `WithDurationMetrics()` is set.

 ### Panic Occurances